kahshiuhtang/Chat/README.md

   - Allows users to look up other users from database
   - Allows users to chat and send messages with other users

+##### Firebase

+- Uses Authetication and Cloud Firestore
+- Databases:
+  - Chats - Stores chats between two people (id'd by their combined uid)
+    - Stores when each message was sent, who sent each message and what was in the message
+  - Users - Stores each user's infomration
+  - User-Chats - Stores which users each user has talked to

 ##### TODO:

 - Home: